First impression – what do you see?

 Anyone suffering from negative body image may disagree, at least sometimes.
 I know I’ve wanted to hide when the focus on my imperfect body, or tired face, or whatever my mind was stuck on at the time, made it hard to go forth and happily be part of the world.
 And so it became urgent to learn to look at myself with love.
 Self-portraiture helped me accept myself over time, as well as offering workshops and accompanying others in this process.
 Drawing others also helps to see the beauty in every body, and the practice of live model drawing is a great way see many other bodies, just the way they are.

-With gratitude and respect, I will start share some drawings I have done of other people here, to highlight the beauty of every body.
-And, stay tuned, I will be opening an Etsy shop to offer the possibility to purchase portraits of your body that I can draw from your photos.
-All proceeds from these portraits will go to supporting this process of helping people learn to see themselves more lovingly.
+With gratitude and respect, I will continue to share some drawings I have done of other people here as well as my self portraits, in order to highlight the beauty of every body.
+Lately I have had the opportunity to photograph and draw on commission several women who wanted to undertake the process with direct accompaniment and support.
+These experiences were very rich, and I am happy to be able to offer the possibility to purchase portraits of your body that I can draw from your photos.
+Proceeds from these portraits go to supporting this process of helping people learn to see themselves more lovingly.
 Perhaps, through someone else’s eyes, you will see your own body differently and agree that you are perfect just the way you are, and, that it’s good be seen.

 This photo session with Anastasia taught me how uniquely each person reacts in front of the camera.
 We made a date, and she arrived mentally prepared for just about anything, but when the time came to undress, she started to feel uncomfortable and wasn’t sure if she could go on.
 I reminded her that it was totally her call and I left the room to give her a few moments to herself.
 When I came back, she was sitting on the floor wearing a camisole and underwear and still unsure about what she wanted to do.
 Since we were in a room with a camera set up just for that purpose, I proposed to take a few photos of her anyways, just like that, but as soon as I disappeared behind the camera she made up her mind and removed the last pieces of clothing.